Microsoft Translator FAQ

-For the new Microsoft Speech services (Preview), see the pricing page.
+For speech translation using Microsoft Speech services, see the pricing page.

 The Microsoft Translator API is available on the Azure portal.
 Payment is by credit or debit cards only, unless previously approved for invoice.

-Pricing is based on your Azure monthly subscription period and you will automatically be billed every month until you cancel the Microsoft Translator API subscription.
+Pricing is based on your Azure monthly subscription period and you will automatically be billed every month until you cancel your subscription.

-Yes, Microsoft Translator gives users the ability to customize translations:
+Yes, Microsoft Translator gives users the ability to customize text and speech translations: